uuk0/PyBytecodeManipulator/README.md

 Supported python versions:

-- 3.9 and below: unsupported; will produce syntax errors due to using new features
+- 3.8 and below: unsupported; will produce syntax errors due to using new features
+- 3.9 (WIP)
 - 3.10 (main development)
 - 3.11[a4] (forward porting; WIP)